 On 16 September 2022, the European Commission published the proposal for a regulation “establishing a common framework for media services in the internal market (European Media Freedom Act)"

-The European Media Freedom Act aims to address a long-term need: the protection and promotion of media pluralism in Europe by providing a common set of rules to govern the shared European information ecosystem.
+The aims to address a long-term need: the protection and promotion of media pluralism in Europe by providing a common set of rules to govern the shared European information ecosystem.

 Media Freedom in the European Union

 The European Commission (EC) has not had many available instruments nor legal framework to act on matters related to media freedom.
 While some individual Member States address pluralism and media freedoms in their national legislation, media freedom has not been given an effective legal framework of its own at the EU level - until now.
-As an area usually reserved to the authority of Member States, which are required to comply with the Charter of Fundamental Rights of the European Union, the effectiveness of the mechanisms in place to ensure their compliance has proven insufficient (see, for instance, the application of Article 7 in the EU Treaties in the case of Poland and Hungary).
+As an area usually reserved to the authority of Member States, which are required to comply with the , the effectiveness of the mechanisms in place to ensure their compliance has proven insufficient (see, for instance, the application of in the EU Treaties in the ).

-Moreover, the state of media pluralism in Europe is more fragile than it might otherwise appear: The 2022 Rule of Law report and the Mapping Media Freedom platform show that press freedom is declining across Europe, while Media Pluralism Monitor reveals troubling trends:
+Moreover, the state of media pluralism in Europe is more fragile than it might otherwise appear: The and the show that press freedom is declining across Europe, while reveals troubling trends:

 None of the countries analysed is free from risks to media pluralism.